ethanmad/www.ethanmad.com/content/post/in_oder_aus.md

 I co-wrote an introductory paper on Bloom filters that highlights some iterative and revolutionary improvements, like the [Cuckoo filter](https://www.cs.cmu.edu/~dga/papers/cuckoo-conext2014.pdf), along with the everyday and novel uses of the algorithm.
 The paper was published on the arXiv.
 Read on to learn more about Bloom filters and my paper!

 Zach, a friend and teammate of mine, and I decided we were particularly interested in Bloom filters, and, having experience writing research papers, decided to write a survey paper on Bloom filters, including their modern improvements and applications.
-Inspired by Dr. Pettie's [creative titles](https://ieeexplore.ieee.org/abstract/document/6979047), Zach and I wrote _In oder Aus_ ^[This is, of course, a psuedo-German gibberish resembling a translation of "in or out" (as in, an element's set membership), and a nod to [a legendary comedian](https://www.youtube.com/watch?v=r2lKq794fII).]
+Inspired by Dr. Pettie's [creative titles](https://ieeexplore.ieee.org/abstract/document/6979047), Zach and I wrote _In oder Aus_[^name].

+[^name]: This is, of course, a psuedo-German gibberish resembling a translation of "in or out" (as in, an element's set membership), and a nod to [a legendary comedian](https://www.youtube.com/watch?v=r2lKq794fII).]

-{{% figure
+{{< figure
     src="Bloom_filter.png"
     caption="An example Bloom filter storing the set $\lbrace x,y,z\rbrace$ with hash functions.
 Each of $x$, $y$, and $z$ is mapped by three unique hash functions to three bits. $w$ is queried by checking the three bits that it hashes to.
 Since one of $w$'s corresponding bits is unset, the query will return _false_." class="figure img.center"
-%}}
+>}}

 As described in the paper, Bloom filters are data structures used to determine set membership of elements in true constant time with reduced memory consumption.
 A trivial real-world example of Bloom filters in action is browsers checking for malicious URLs; rather than ship a list of millions of URLs to check a URL against (in linear time), browser vendors include a Bloom filter on the order of several megabytes in which the target URL is queried for _quickly_.
 If the Bloom filter returns "false", the site is safe!
 (Basically, Bloom filters are the most efficient way to check if something is in a set.)